navgurukul/fccamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/javascript-with-ai/deepen-insight-into-date-object.md

 **Instructions :**

 1. Explore the <span style="color:blue;">[Document](https://docs.google.com/document/d/1kNU0_ZHnI3dt-4qqtUtiG-6gtLYu7_G6siBtWvgvyg8/edit)</span> : Dive into the linked document and absorb the insights it offers about the Date Object.
 Pay close attention to the examples and explanations that will help you better understand how to use the Date Object in your code.
-2. Implement Your Learning: After reading, take what you’ve learned and apply it on your own.
+2. Implement Your Learning: After reading, take what you've learned and apply it on your own.
 Try out different Date Object methods, experiment with its properties, and see how they can be used in practical scenarios.
-3. Share Your Insights: Once you’ve implemented your learning, and <span style="color:blue;">[Submit your new ideas in this link](https://forms.gle/29q9d8LJqMwbcyzV9)</span>
+3. Share Your Insights: Once you've implemented your learning, and <span style="color:blue;">[Submit your new ideas in this link](https://forms.gle/29q9d8LJqMwbcyzV9)</span>
 4. Your reflections will help solidify your understanding and contribute to your mastery of Date Object.

 # --questions--